sergei-iliev/ravendb/README.md

 ```

 ## CRUD operations
 Patient entity is given as an example only.
+For any operation we want to perform on RavenDB, we start by obtaining a new Session object from the document store.
+The Session object will contain everything we need to perform any operation necessary.
+It has corresponding methods for Create, Update and Delete document from a collection.

 ![Patient CRUD](/screenshots/p_edit.png)